Rappsilber-Laboratory/mzidentml-reader/README.md

 pipenv

-sqlite3 for validation and residue pair extraction. postgresql or sqlite3 for creation of xiview-api dtabase (the instructions below use posrgresql)
+sqlite3 for validation and residue pair extraction. postgresql or sqlite3 for creation of crosslinking-api dtabase (the instructions below use posrgresql)

 ## Installation